Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 5. For a video of what to do, check out Retro Game Corps' video guide [here](https://www.youtube.com/watch?v=iu_8ub7NYZM).

 ### Sonic CD
-Instructions: You much have a copy of the Sonic CD Classic Android APK then do the following:
+Instructions: You must have a copy of the Sonic CD Classic Android APK then do the following:
 1. Using 7Zip, open the apk and extract Androind/obb/comm.sega.soniccd.classic/patch49.com.sega.soniccd.classic.obb.
 2. Rename the patch49.com.sega.soniccd.classic.obb to Data.rsdk.
 Case is important!
 3. Copy the Data.rsdk file to the ports/soniccd folder.
 4. If all is well, you should be able to run Sonic CD now.
 5. For a video of what to do, check out Retro Game Corps' video guide [here](https://www.youtube.com/watch?v=iu_8ub7NYZM).
 *Note*: There seems to be an issue with being able to consistently exit Sonic CD through the menu like you can with Sonic 1 and 2.
 You can exit Sonic CD by holding Select and pressing Start.
 (For the RGB10, you can use hold Minus and press Start.)

+### SorR (Streets of Rage Remake) (RG351V, OGA, RGB10, RK2020 Only) (Coming Soon!)
+Instructions: You'll need to provide your own v5.1 (NOT VERSION 5.2 AS IT HAS SLOWDOWN ISSUES ON THIS SETUP) sorr.dat file, mod folder, and palettes folder:
+1. Obtain version 5.1 of SoRR.
+You can use either the windows or linux/debian version it does not matter which.
+2. Extract them /roms/ports/sorr (For RG351V if using SD2, extract to /roms2/ports/sorr instead).
+You should have a /mod folder, a /palettes folder, and SorR.dat file in this location in order for the game to work.
+3. Then go to Ports, and launch SorR

 ### Spelunky (RK2020, RGB10 and OGAs only.
 RG351V, use Anberports by krishenriksen(kreal))
 Instructions: Spelunky files are already included and ready to go.
 Just start Spelunky from Ports in the emulationstation menu.